Wellable

 Remote work, telecommuting, and freelance projects have become the new reality for more organizations as many employees now live far away from their office location.
 This shift to hybrid work presents a challenge to organizations wanting to keep employees engaged even when they are not commuting to work every day.

 Entering virtual events.
-This article will outline ten virtual event ideas to boost employee engagement for online socials and how to make the most of employees’ time.
+This article outlines ten virtual event ideas to boost employee engagement for online socials and how to make the most of employees’ time.

 What Is A Virtual Event?